Understanding DSLRBooth templates

 Citizen CX 02

-These machines are renowned for their printing speed, durability and long-term cost-competitiveness.
-Other makes and models may also be suitable, provided they can handle the chosen format (4" x 6", 6" x 4" or strips).
+These printers are known for their fast printing speeds, durability, and cost-effectiveness over the long term.
+Other brands and models may also be suitable, provided they are compatible with the selected format (4" x 6", 6" x 4", or continuous rolls).

-4. Preparing your template: file format, colorimetry and layers
+4. Prepare your template: file format, color settings, and layers

 File format

-PNG: Ideal if you need transparency or superimposed graphic elements.
+PNG: Ideal if you need transparency or overlapping graphics.

-sRGB (RGB): The most common for photobooth printing.
+sRGB: The most common format for photo booth printing.

-CMYK: Rarely needed for this type of instant printing.
+CMYK: Rarely necessary for this type of instant printing.

-Keep an editable version of your template (.psd, .xcf file, etc.) so you can quickly adjust the layout or replace elements.
+Keep an editable version of your template (.psd, .xcf, etc.) so you can quickly adjust the layout or replace elements.

 5. Create templates quickly: Canva Pro